AztecProtocol/noir-starter/next-hardhat/README.md

 You can choose any other network in `hardhat.config.ts` and deploy there using this `NETWORK` environment variable.
 For example, `NETWORK=mumbai yarn build` or `NETWORK=sepolia yarn build`.
 Feel free to contribute with other networks in `hardhat.config.ts`

+Once your contracts are deployed and the build is finished, start the web app with `yarn start`.

 ## Testing

 There is a basic [example test file](./test/index.ts) that shows the usage of Noir in a typescript `node.js` environment.